Adidem23/EIM_AND_JIRA_SIM/README.md

 •	Real-Time Notifications and Alerts:
 Set up real-time notifications to relevant team members upon ticket creation, ensuring prompt attention and response to critical issues.

+•	Comprehensive Reporting and Analytics:
+Develop detailed reporting and analytics features to track the performance of the automated ticketing system, identify trends, and optimize the process continuously.

 # Video :
 - Youtube :